 This section of AP Literature will examine how authors write novels, plays, and poetry that grapple with difficult questions relating to diversity, equity, and inclusion: How have authors experimented with formal methods of giving voice to the voiceless?
 How can literary artifice and symbolism express the plight of the marginalized?
 How do the ghosts of failing to reckon with the past haunt the present?
 How might generational trauma be ultimately healed?
 Analyzing literary works along with their critical and cultural reception, this class will examine why and how literature reveals underlying truths about gender, race, class, history, and modern society.
 Senior English: Seniors are required to take either English IV, AP Language, or AP Literature (if they did not take AP Literature as juniors).
 ENGLISH IV (Seniors) All English IV classes will read a variety of texts including fiction, non-fiction, memoir, drama, and poetry, emphasizing contemporary and traditionally marginalized voices alongside canonical authors.
 Students will learn how to write an effective college essay in the fall, and the course culminates in the Senior English Writing Project, successful completion of which is a requirement for graduation.
 Students may choose their preferred concentration of English IV, each focusing on a distinct topic or theme.
 (Specific texts and authors for each concentration will be announced at the beginning of the school year.)
-Students should indicate a preference of the following six concentration areas: 1042 Values and Visions

-What does it mean to be a moral leader?
-This course will examine fictional and non-fictional experiences of leadership through the lens of The Graduate at Graduation: being Open to Growth, Intellectually Competent, Loving, Religious, and Committed to Doing Justice.
-How might reading others' stories challenge and enrich one's own ability to lead morally and effectively?
-Why do so many leaders cite their own reading as a foundation of their lives?
-How might examples of failed leadership also instruct us in meaningful ways?
-1043 The Art of Food Writing Though "man does not live by bread alone," food is integral to our lives in many ways.
+Students should indicate a preference of the following six concentration areas: 1043 The Art of Food Writing Though "man does not live by bread alone," food is integral to our lives in many ways.
 In this course, students will read various texts that speak to the importance of food as nourishment for body, soul, and culture.
 Students will study a range of texts from chefs' memoirs, cookbooks, food essays and restaurant reviews, to novels and plays that feature food in subtle or unusual fashion.
 Students will reflect and write on the role food plays in their lives and may even venture into the kitchen!
 1044 Damnation and Divinity This course will seek to understand how literature has wrestled with the problem of sin, evil, and the depiction of hell itself.
 From classical images of the devil as a fallen angel and Dante's famous "Abandon all hope, ye who enter here" to modern interpretations of hell as constructed by human hands, this course will explore a wide range of literature in an attempt to understand not only the demonic but also where God can be found in even the darkest places.
-1046 The Frontier While the phrase evokes images of pioneers, cowboys, and the Wild West, "the frontier" has long served as a proxy for clashing ideas of freedom, civilization, modernity, and in many ways, America itself.
-This course will journey from well-worn American archetypes of the frontier hero, along the walls of modern political borders, to the science fiction of the "final frontier" among the stars, investigating how the myth of the frontier has long gripped our imagination, capturing universal ideas about changing ways of life, cultural struggle, and the inevitable passage of time.
-1047 Mythology and Epics of World Literature Peering through the lens of world mythology, this course will dive into adventure and heroic archetypes via a rich array of epic poems and sagas from around the world.
-Legends will be told!
-Songs of heroism will be sung!
-Come explore a range of myths and epics from a variety of cultures including, but not limited to: Icelandic/Norse, Apache, Shoshone, Melanesian, Maori, Mayan, Incan, Inuit, Chinese, Japanese, and Swahili.
 1049 Eminent Outlaws: Voices from the Margins